dvanmosselbeen/dvm-docs/Databases/PostgreSQL.md

     passwd postgres

-The system ask then to enter a password and you need to confirm the password.
+The system ask then to enter a password, and you need to confirm the password.

-*Note that you shouldn\'t set a password for the postgres user account.
-You can switch to the postgres user with \'su postgres\' when you are root user on the system.*
+*Note that you shouldn't set a password for the postgres user account.
+You can switch to the postgres user with `su postgres` when you are root user on the system.*

 ## Creating the database cluster

-*You shouldn\'t do this part if you installed postgres from the debian package.
-You can follow these instruction if you want to create an additional database cluster and experiment with an issolated cluster, so that you can start postgres manually from the cli.*
+*You shouldn't do this part if you installed postgres from the debian package.
+You can follow this instruction if you want to create an additional database cluster and experiment with an isolated cluster, so that you can start postgres manually from the cli.*

 Log in with the postgres user.

     su postgres

 You may store the data where you want.
-Usually it\'s stored in/usr/local/pgsql/data or /var/lib/pgsql/data:
+Usually it's stored in `/usr/local/pgsql/data` or `/var/lib/pgsql/data`:

     /usr/lib/postgresql/8.1/bin/initdb /path/to/dir/for/postgresql

-**NOTE:** The first time you make use of postgresql, you need to make use ofinitdb.
-Once done, you can make use of createdb to create more databases.
-I have make use of initdb without createdb.
+**NOTE:** The first time you make use of `postgresql`, you need to make use of `initdb`.
+Once done, you can make use of `createdb` to create more databases.
+I have make use of `initdb` without `createdb`.

 ## Creating a postgresql user account

-With this i mean a user that will be able to log into postgresql.
+With this I mean a user that will be able to log into postgresql.

-We will first create a postgresql superuser account, to avoid to switch fromroot to the postgres user each time.
+We will first create a postgresql superuser account, to avoid to switch from `root` to the `postgres` user each time.

 First login from the root user account to the postgres account: